AllenNeuralDynamics/aind-data-schema/docs/source/index.rst

 - :doc:`quality_control <quality_control>`: Evaluations and metrics describing the quality of a data asset.
 - :doc:`model <model>`: Metadata describing machine learning models created from or used to analyze data assets.

+Finally the *core* files are pulled together into a single `metadata.json` file:

+- :doc:`metadata <metadata>`: Metadata describing machine learning models created from or used to analyze data assets.

 The *core* files are built from many smaller schema objects.
 These are stored in the components and registries.
 Registries are specifically used for schema objects that are part of a controlled vocabulary.
 Some registries are linked to external standards.

 - :doc:`components <components>`: Component schemas used to build up the core files (devices, configurations, etc).